cloudsimplus/cloudsimplus-automation/README.md

 # Published Paper

-For more information, read [this paper](paper_cloudsim_automation.pdf), that was published on the [Springer Lecture Notes in Computer Science Volume 8662](http://doi.org/10.1007/978-3-319-11167-4_34).
+For more information, read the paper published on the [Springer Lecture Notes in Computer Science Volume 8662](http://doi.org/10.1007/978-3-319-11167-4_34).
+Realize the paper is related to an older version of the tool, which is compatible with CloudSim 3.
+The YAML structure has changed since there too, making it simpler and matching the name of entries with CloudSim and CloudSim Plus classes (such as VmAllocationPolicy, VmScheduler, CloudletScheduler).
+See the last section for more information.

 **If you are using this work for publishing a paper, please cite our paper above.**

 # Notice
-This is an old version compatible with CloudSim 4, which is not actively maintained anymore.
+This is a version compatible with CloudSim 4, which is not actively maintained.
 Updates may be performed after you create an [issue ticket](https://github.com/manoelcampos/cloudsim-plus-automation/issues).
 Every issue will be assessed and there is no guarantee that it will be fixed.
 If you would like to contribute to this version, feel free to submit a pull request.

 The active developed version compatible with [CloudSim Plus](http://cloudsimplus.org) is available at the [master branch](https://github.com/manoelcampos/cloudsim-plus-automation).